ppy/osu-wiki/wiki/Help_Center/en.md

 ### When I try to register, all the fields say "invalid request"!

-This is a known issue, and we aren't yet sure what causes it.
-Some possible workarounds are:
+This has been a known issue; however, we aren't sure what causes this problem.
+If you see the described issue, try these workarounds:

 1. Make sure JavaScript is enabled and osu.ppy.sh is allowed to use it
 2. Register on another browser